behreajj/CamZup/README.md

 ### Shading

-When selecting shades of a hue, Be conscientious that perception and display of brightness are not linear.
+When selecting shades of a hue, be conscientious that perception and display of brightness are not linear.

 ![Tone](data/toneDiagram.png)